 Available - The card is face-up in a pool you have access to (the common pool or your player pool).

 Rallied - The card is face-up in front of a player as part

+of their Unit.
 Lost - The card is face-down in its pool.